ZakariaICT/BallTickets/Portfolio.md

 - I made a few classes.
 An AccountController, Account class, AccountRepository and AccountService classes.
 I use all these classes for this function. in my Account class i create a table for in my database on the ORM way.
 So the table will be created automatically.
 Furthermore i made an add function in my accountController class so that i can send data from my website.
 Frontend
 - I made a registration class and created a view for on my website with textboxes and labels.
 In this class i use my Rest API that i have made in my backend. this looks like this: "http://localhost:8080/account/add".
 Because of this link i can add info to the database via my backend.
+- I made a delete function, a update function and a read function which works.
+I can now delete an account in my frontend using a REST API.
+Also i can update and read all accounts ass wel.
+To update and delete i am using another method where i can get an account by ID so that i can delete and update only the account i want.